This cells setups the environment when executed in Google Colab.

 Plot frequency filtered data

 Illustrate for a single subject and channel the effect of the bandpass filter.
+The lowpass remove the cardiac component.
+The highpass removed slow drift and the DC offset.

 [7]: